 There are no hard fast rules, but there are some important, effective design guidelines that should be adhered to when designing an academic poster.

 It is important to make the color graphics and fonts appealing and visible to the audience.
 Please review the following important tips.

 You can use any design software you are comfortable with, however, we recommend using Microsoft PowerPoint.
 There are numerous research poster templates available online, as well as the suggested Madonna Research Symposium poster template.

-If you use images from the web, make sure you are not breaking copyright law.
-Request permission from the images owner or make sure you use images that are licensed as Creative Commons.
-Some links for Creative Commons & Public Domain Images are below:
+If you use images from the web, make sure you are not violating copyright law.
+Request permission from the image owner or make sure you use images that are licensed as Creative Commons.
+Some links for Creative Commons & Public Domain Images are provided below:

 Flickr Creative Commons: Image owners offer their work under a Creative Commons license